apnadkarni/blt/man/tree.rst

 REFERENCING TREE NODES
 ----------------------

-Nodes in a tree object may be referenced in two ways: by id or by tag.
+A tree object is a hierarchy of nodes.
+The nodes may be referenced in two
+ways: by id or by tag.

 **id**
   Each node has a unique serial number that is assigned to that node when